sstelfox/stelfox.net/content/knowledge_base/linux/httpd.md

 With that out of the way this is a very good application firewall to have as part of the defense-in-depth doctrine, though it's configuration can be a burden.
-The mod_security module gives your Apache Web server increased ability to inspect and process input from Web clients before it's acted on by the scripts or processes waiting for the input.
-The mod_security module even lets you inspect Web server output before it's transmitted back to clients.
+The `mod_security` module gives your Apache Web server increased ability to inspect and process input from Web clients before it's acted on by the scripts or processes waiting for the input.

+The `mod_security` module even lets you inspect Web server output before it's transmitted back to clients.
 I love this feature: it allows you to watch out for server responses that might indicate that other filters have failed and an attack has succeeded!

 With that said this isn't the file you should actually be looking at.
-Yes this is where everything will get loaded but the stock Fedora mod_security for the most parts loads up mod_security rules in other places including the Core ModSecurity Rule Set which will get updated with the rest of your server.
+Yes this is where everything will get loaded but the stock Fedora `mod_security` for the most parts loads up `mod_security` rules in other places including the Core ModSecurity Rule Set which will get updated with the rest of your server.

-The variables that you'll want to play around with are located in /etc/httpd/modsecurity.d/modsecurity_crs_10_config.conf and if you want to write your own rules in /etc/httpd/modsecurity.d/modsecurity_localrules.conf.
+The variables that you'll want to play around with are located in `/etc/httpd/modsecurity.d/modsecurity_crs_10_config.conf` and if you want to write your own rules in `/etc/httpd/modsecurity.d/modsecurity_localrules.conf`.

-Some changes I'd recommend in /etc/httpd/modsecurity.d/modsecurity_crs_10_config.conf:
+Some changes I'd recommend in `/etc/httpd/modsecurity.d/modsecurity_crs_10_config.conf`:

 * Uncomment the rule that limits argument name length to 100 characters
 * Uncomment the rule that limits the value of an argument's length to 400 characters
 * Uncomment the rule that limits the total argument length to 64000 characters
 * Review the restricted extension types

-After keeping an eye on the logs for a few weeks and ensuring that there aren't any false positives, you should change the line 'SecDefaultAction "phase:2,pass' to 'SecDefaultAction "phase:2,deny,log,status:403"'.
+After keeping an eye on the logs for a few weeks and ensuring that there aren't any false positives, you should change the line `SecDefaultAction "phase:2,pass` to `SecDefaultAction "phase:2,deny,log,status:403"`.

 ### /etc/httpd/conf.d/mod_selinux.conf

-The mod_selinux module allows us to extend SELinux contexts into individual web applications or virtual hosts without impacting the memory usage of individual child processes (The parent process seems to use about 100Kb of memory more but this is negligible).
+The `mod_selinux` module allows us to extend SELinux contexts into individual web applications or virtual hosts without impacting the memory usage of individual child processes (The parent process seems to use about 100Kb of memory more but this is negligible).

 Since I don't use the built in apache authentication I'm limited to restrictions based on virtual hosts, which is still a rather large gain of security.

 You can additionally adjust contexts based on the IP the user is connecting from.